Big thank you to Dane O’Leary for contributing today’s post.

 Did you know that there’s a difference between a company and a brand?
 While the two aren’t mutually exclusive, one certainly doesn’t equal the other, so the goal is to turn your company into a recognizable brand.
 Although it takes time and diligence to do this, you can make some major headway by creating a community around your brand.

 Depending on what you do or what type of company you run, there are different ways to foster a sense of community among your audience.
 Engaging with them and encouraging interaction with one another on social media is a very accessible way to instill a sense of community among your audience.
-Alternately, you might consider adding a forum to your website; not only does this provide a dedicated place for people to talk about and interact with your growing brand, it also serves as a central place where people can generate brand-related content.
+Alternately, you might consider adding a forum to your website; not only does this provide a dedicated place for people to talk about and interact with your growing brand, but it also serves as a central place where people can generate brand-related content.

 Dane O’Leary is a writer, tech journalist and regular contributor to TrustRadius where he shares his knowledge on the latest trends in B2B news and technologies.
 He has written editorials, articles, and blog posts for some of the most popular publications on the web, including Android Authority, Phone Arena, NeilPatel.com, and Millennial Magazine while writing content for his own website.